 You don't need to add your own SLF4J binding such as log4j or logback.
 Instead, just use SLF4J's LoggerFactory to get a Logger instance with the custom bindings.
 For more information on using SLF4J, see Frequently Asked Questions about SLF4J.

-Here's a Java Functions example that uses the SLF4J logging framework:
+Here's a Java function example that uses the SLF4J logging framework:

 To access the log for your compute environment, use the

-sf env log tail command, providing the compute environment where your Function was deployed.
+sf env log tail command, providing the compute environment where your function is deployed.

 sf env log tail command.

-sf env log tail and then invoking a Function, the output might look something like the following:
+sf env log tail and invoking a function, the output might look something like the following:

 You can also set up a log drain to capture logging information.
 Setting up a log drain lets you capture log output to an external system for archiving or analysis.
 As with log tailing, log information sent to log drains is captured at the compute environment level.